Chart Color Schemes

 Fraser's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Private health cover is high at approximately 58% of the total population (around 1,195 people), slightly lower than the Australian Capital Territory's 62.4%.
-The most prevalent medical conditions are mental health issues (9.9%) and arthritis (9.8%), while 64.2% report no medical ailments, compared to 70.2% in the Australian Capital Territory.
-Working-age residents have a higher than average prevalence of chronic health conditions.
-Fraser has 19.2% of residents aged 65 and over (397 people), higher than the Australian Capital Territory's 14.3%, but national rankings are generally in line with the overall population.
+Mental health issues and arthritis were the most common conditions, affecting 9.9 and 9.8% respectively, while 64.2% reported no medical ailments, compared to 70.2% in the Australian Capital Territory.
+Working-age residents have a higher prevalence of chronic health conditions than average.
+The area has 20.1% of residents aged 65 and over (429 people), higher than the Australian Capital Territory's 14.3%, with national rankings generally aligning with the general population.

 Frequently Asked Questions - Health